Dannon10/PagiX/README.md

 About PagiX

-PagiX is a React-based web application designed to provide a seamless pagination experience while exploring random developer profiles.
+PagiX is a responsive React-based web application designed to provide a seamless pagination experience while exploring random developer profiles.
 Whether you're a recruiter, a developer, or just someone curious about the tech community, PagiX makes it easy to browse through various profiles efficiently.

 Why PagiX?